evanj/partiqldemo/README.md

 # PartiQL Demo

 This is a Go web server that wraps the [PartiQL](https://partiql.org/) command line tools in a web interface, to make it easier to use.
+[Try it with a version running on Google Cloud Run](https://partiqldemo.evanjones.ca/).

 ## Usage